 While change management has received much attention in the literature, argues Jenny Tann, the same cannot be said for the change agent.
 She sets out to change this situation.
 Whether internal or external to the organisation, change agents play an important part in much innovation.
 They are awkward customers, easily bored but energised by the prospect of altering things.
 Tann reflects on her own experience as a change agent and concludes that, important as the change agent’s influence in the organisation might be, it is even more important that the change agent get out of the organisation when there is no more to be done.

 For decades, Australian governments of all political persuasions have sought to transform the country through education and knowledge.
 On the face of it, Australia would seem to have the human resources and the necessary infrastructure to convert an economy based on raw materials to one based on services.
-A knowledge -intensive, high technology economy has long been the goal.
+A knowledge -intensive, high-technology economy has long been the goal.
 And yet the Australian economy – and mindset – remain firmly based on natural resources and agriculture.
 Neal Ryan, Michael Charles and David Tuffley consider the significance of culture and national identity in Australian destiny.
 They examine art, poetry, song and film to conclude that, despite a multicultural and multiethnic modern Australia, the national ethos is as rooted as ever in hyper-masculine hard work.
 The lucky country is still not the clever country.
 Research and innovation have been directed not towards those sectors capable of creating greatest value, but towards the resource and agricultural sectors of the economy.
 Follow the testosterone.

 Half a dozen book reviews wrap up the issue nicely.
-As ever, thanks to our referees and editors, our copy-editors (River Editorial) and our publisher (Pluto Journals) - and, of course, our authors.
+As ever, thanks to our referees and editors, our copy-editors (River Editorial) and our publisher (Pluto Journals) – and, of course, our authors.
 More in future issues on the conversion to open access.